hannahcancode/hannahcancode.github.io/_posts/2016-10-18-hackathon-advice.markdown

 > Look after yourself.
 Hackathons are full on and you won’t be performing at your best if you don’t.

-The Saturday started with a free coffee from the sponsors (thanks Prismatik!) and a bit more planning.
+The Saturday started with a free coffee from one of the sponsors (thanks [Prismatik!][Prismatik]) and a bit more planning.
 Overnight we’d been sharing research on the slack group and one of our team had found an existing app that worked in a very similar way to my idea.
 Oh no. In retrospect I would have pushed through with the idea – in a hackathon you’re generally not expected to come up with a completely unique idea, you just need to find that “point of difference”.
 I think my idea did have a point of difference – it was a very simple idea with none of the bells and whistles (and sign up barriers) that this similar app had, and aimed at women rather than business.
 Chatting to mentors later they agreed, we could’ve continued on with the idea.
 But in the moment it seemed very important that we had a unique idea, and I was happy to acquiesce so we could get working on something.
 I worried that if we spent too much time discussing points of difference and researching similar ideas we wouldn’t have a product to show at the end of the day.

 > Don’t [bike shed][bike-shed] or spend too much time research what others have done, create something!